High-Converting Cold Email Templates That Get Replies

 [Your Name]

-The Follow-Up Template
+The "Trigger Event" Template

 Most deals aren’t closed on the first email.
 A polite and persistent follow-up is often what it takes to get a response.
 Your prospect might have missed your first email or simply forgotten to reply.
 This template serves as a gentle nudge to bring your message back to the top of their inbox.
 Using a friendly, low-pressure subject line can make your follow-up feel more like a helpful reminder than a demand for their attention.